 Safety signs provide a fast and easy way of communication for all.
 They help your business comply with Health and Safety (Safety Signs and Signals) Regulations 1996 by delivering clear and legible instructions.
-The signs also decrease the risk of accidents occurring within the workplace as they create an overall safer working environment.
-They are a common sight in hazardous workplaces such as factories and construction sites, but even safer workplaces need to ensure that they are using the correct signage to keep their staff and visitors safe.
+The signs also decrease the risk of workplace accidents as they create a safer working environment.
+They are a common sight in hazardous workplaces such as factories and construction sites, but even safer workplaces must ensure that they use the correct signage to keep their staff and visitors safe.

-These are a very important type of sign as they prohibit behaviour that is likely to cause a risk to health or safety.
-These actions are prohibited because they usually either do not conform to the rules or practices of certain environments, or because they may pose a risk of injury or harm to others.
+These are a critical type of sign as they prohibit behaviour that is likely to cause a risk to health or safety.
+These actions are prohibited because they usually either do not conform to the rules or practices of specific environments or because they may pose a risk of injury or harm to others.

 Prohibition signs are required under the Health and Safety (Safety Signs and Signals) Regulations 1996.
-This is because the instruct and inform of dangerous behaviour or evacuation, and therefore employers have a responsibility to make sure everyone is informed of the risks.
+This is because they instruct and inform of dangerous behaviour or evacuation; therefore, employers are responsible for ensuring everyone is informed of the risks.

-Prohibition signs are red in colour – which indicates danger – and mostly consist of a circular red band with a single diagonal cross line descending from left to right at a 45 degree angle.
-They have a solid white background which provides a clear contrast to the red, and also have black imagery which indicates the nature of the command.
+Prohibition signs are red – which indicates danger – and mainly consist of a circular red band with a single diagonal cross line descending from left to right at a 45-degree angle.
+They have a solid white background that provides a clear contrast to the red and also have black imagery indicating the command's nature.

-Other types of prohibition signs simply have a red background with contrasting white text and imagery that make the sign highly visible.
+Other prohibition signs have a red background with contrasting white text and imagery that makes the sign highly visible.

-Photoluminescent Prohibition Signs are ideal for use in emergency situations such as a fire.
+Photoluminescent Prohibition Signs are ideal for emergencies such as a fire.
 Signs like our Fire Point Location Sign are manufactured from photoluminescent rigid PVC, so they are highly visible even in low light, ideal for places where signs must be seen at all times.

-They work by the containing chemicals that are able to absorb and store energy from daylight or artificial lighting.
-When the source of energy is removed (hence: night-time) the chemicals are able to release the energy in the form of light.
+They work by containing chemicals that can absorb and store energy from daylight or artificial lighting.
+When the source of energy is removed (hence: night-time), the chemicals can release the energy in the form of light.

 Hazard Warning Signs are designed to make your workplace safer and compliant with UK legislation.

-They compromise of a bright, eye-catching yellow background with a black outline of a triangle.
-The triangle contains the imagery which indicates the type of hazard, and there is also black text underneath which contains the appropriate text for the hazard.
+They consist of a bright, eye-catching yellow background with a black outline of a triangle.
+The triangle contains the imagery which indicates the type of hazard, and there is also black text underneath, which includes the appropriate text for the hazard.

 All of our signs here at First Mats conform to ISO 7010, which ensures that symbols are easy to interpret, clear and unambiguous.

-We have a comprehensive range of warning signs including these for electricity and x-rays, as well as for all common workplace dangers.
+We have a comprehensive range of warning signs for all common workplace dangers, including electricity and x-rays.

-Mandatory signs clearly state certain actions or behaviours that are to be implemented within a workplace or area of public access.
+Mandatory signs clearly state specific actions or behaviours to be implemented within a workplace or area of public access.
 This allows you to comply with all Health and Safety legislation and protect everyone from risk.
-Its important to note that the Health and Safety (Safety Signs and Signals) Regulations 1996 does not apply to mandatory fire instructions but does apply to health and safety mandatory signs where pictograms are required.
+It's important to note that the Health and Safety (Safety Signs and Signals) Regulations 1996 does not apply to mandatory fire instructions but does apply to health and safety mandatory signs where pictograms are required.

-The minimum regulatory requirement is for the sign to include an appropriate pictogram; but because there are no pictograms for fire safety instruction signs, the familiar text only signs can be used and remained in place.
+The minimum regulatory requirement is for the sign to include an appropriate pictogram.
+Still, because there are no pictograms for fire safety instruction signs, the standard text-only signs can be used and remain in place.

 Mandatory signs usually consist of a blue circle with the pictogram or text in white positioned centrally.
-There is also a rectangular box in which all the important information is written in a clear and coherent way.
+There is also a rectangular box in which all the vital information is written clearly and coherently.

-There are a broad variety of different mandatory signs, including those for PPE.
-It can be confusing knowing which ones you need which is why at First Mats we have those for fire doors, personal protective equipment, cleaning and more.
-You can access our full range of horizontal, vertical, and square shaped mandatory signs for more info.
+There are a wide variety of different mandatory signs, including those for PPE.
+Knowing which ones you need can be confusing, which is why at First Mats, we have signs for fire doors, personal protective equipment, cleaning and more.
+For more info, you can access our full range of horizontal, vertical, and square-shaped mandatory signs.

 Emergency signs, also known as First Aid signs, contain crucial information on what to do in the event of an emergency.
 They help to keep your workplace safer by detailing vital information such as where first aid kits can be found, who trained first aid personnel are, and correct emergency procedures.

 Emergency signs appear as a green rectangle or square with the imagery or text in white positioned centrally.
-These include emergency showers and eyewash areas, and where first aid equipment can be found as well as many more.
+These include emergency showers, eyewash areas, where first aid equipment can be found, and many more.

 Aside from the four main categories listed above, there are some other types of signs which can be very useful to have around your workplace.
-By using these specific signs, you can help your workforce feel safer and allow your business to be portrayed in the best light.
+Using these specific signs can help your workforce feel safer and allow your business to be portrayed in the best light.

-Car park signs should be positioned in an obvious and visible place to ensure that all motorists who plan to use the parking are well informed.
-The messages conveyed with our signs include disclaimers about parking rights and liabilities, as well as warnings about unauthorised parking.
+Car park signs should be visible to ensure that all motorists who plan to use the parking are well informed.
+The messages conveyed with our signs include disclaimers about parking rights and liabilities and warnings about unauthorised parking.

 Our full range of car park signs includes both self-adhesive vinyl and self-adhesive PVC signs.

 Fire Safety Signs are the cornerstone of effective fire and health and safety compliance.
-Each sign is designed to communicate valuable information effectively and quickly in the case of an emergency - showing where alarms are located, as well as instructing on extinguisher use, fire door rules and potential hazards.
+Each sign is designed to communicate valuable information effectively and quickly in the case of an emergency - showing where alarms are located and instructions on extinguisher use, fire door rules and potential hazards.

-There are many benefits to displaying fire safety signs including complying with fire, health & safety and building regulations, minimising the likelihood of injury, and reducing damage to property.
+There are many benefits to displaying fire safety signs, including complying with fire, health & safety and building regulations, minimising the likelihood of injury, and reducing property damage.

 Fire safety signs reduce panicking and incorrect use of equipment, allowing fire emergencies to be identified and dealt with as quickly and safely as possible.

-Employers are legally obliged to maintain construction site health and safety by reducing, or even eliminating the risks posed on construction sites to employees, sub-contractors, visitors, and the general public.
+Employers are legally obliged to maintain construction site health and safety by reducing or eliminating the risks posed on construction sites to employees, sub-contractors, visitors, and the general public.

 This can be achieved by displaying construction site signs to control both the exposure to hazardous substances and the risks to physical health.

 Braille Signs are a great way to make your workplace more accessible for the visually impaired.
-The signs feature a tactile raised texture, allowing them to be read by touch, as well as contrasting colours which are more visible to other users with sight disabilities.
+The signs feature a tactile raised texture, allowing them to be read by touch and contrasting colours, which are more visible to other users with sight disabilities.

-They come in a variety of simple contrasting colours such as white, green, blue, and red to assist the visually impaired in seeing important information.
+They come in various simple contrasting colours such as white, green, blue, and red to assist the visually impaired in seeing important information.

-To determine if safety signs are necessary in your workplace, you firstly need to conduct a thorough risk assessment (made under the Management of Health and Safety at Work Regulations 1999).
-These assessments are designed to identify hazards and the associated risks, as well as the required measures that need to be taken.
-Based on the results, you can find out which types of safety signage must be put up.
+To determine if safety signs are necessary for your workplace, you firstly need to conduct a thorough risk assessment (made under the Management of Health and Safety at Work Regulations 1999).
+These assessments are designed to identify hazards, the associated risks, and the required measures to be taken.
+Based on the results, you can determine which types of safety signage must be put up.